-The Red Inn, known as l’auberge rouge, became notorious in the nineteenth century after a hostel customer named Jean-Antoine Enjolras was found dead with a smashed skull.
+The Red Inn Affair became a notorious case in the nineteenth century after a hostel customer at the Red Inn was found dead with a smashed skull.
 Evidence seemed to point to the proprietors of the inn — Pierre and Marie Martin — and their employee, Jean Rochette.
-Because of that the three were arrested.
 The ensuing trial (which is sometimes dubbed “The Crimes of Peyrebeille”) was sensational, and beside being charged with murder, the Martins and Rochette were also accused of the horrid crime of cannibalism.

-At the time of the trial the Code Napoleon allowed hearsay evidence.
-The hearsay evidence was overwhelming and had little to do with the facts.
-Instead testimony fed off dislike for Pierre Martin, false rumors, and jealousy over the Martin’s large fortune.
+At the time of the trial the Code Napoleon allowed hearsay evidence and it was overwhelming and had little to do with the facts.
+For example, testimony fed off dislike for Pierre Martin, false rumors, and jealousy over the Martin’s large fortune.
 Witnesses made wild allegations including that Marie used corpse pieces to make stews, human hands were seen boiling on her stove, corpses (even of young children) were cooked in her ovens, walls and floors were covered in blood, and sickening smells were constantly spewing forth from the inn’s smoky chimney.

 - “L’Auberge rouge, à Peyrebeille,” on le Progres